 - Trade, Transportation, and Utilities (includes Retail)

 - Government

 - Leisure and Hospitality

-- Health Services and Private Education
+- · Health Services and Private Education

 - Manufacturing

-- 2.4.
-Distribute Fayette County's workforce profile and make presentations on labor market conditions and trends in Fayette County to the above partners and other essential stakeholders, such as school districts and interested community organizations.
+activities.

-- 2.5.
-Customize a list of Career Lattice systems that apply to Fayette County, including occupations such as construction laborers, home health and personal care aides, and childcare workers.
-Consider developing new Career Lattices based on other entry-level jobs that are common entry points for workers in Fayette County, including occupations in food services, retail, and building grounds and maintenance.
+new Career Lattices based on other entry-level jobs that are common entry points for workers in Fayette County, including occupations in food services, retail, and building grounds and maintenance.
+These could include fast food and counter workers, cashiers, retail salespersons, waitstaff, janitors and cleaners, and other low-wage workers.

 GOAL 3.
-CREATE PATHWAYS TO SELF-SUFFICIENT EMPLOYMENT AND CAREER ADVANCEMENT

-Establish and strengthen well-defined pathways to help guide jobseekers into high-demand career opportunities that provide family-supporting wages and opportunities for advancement.
+CREATE PATHWAYS TO SELF-SUFFICIENT EMPLOYMENT AND CAREER ADVANCEMENTEstablish and strengthen well-defined pathways to help guide jobseekers into high-demand career opportunities that provide family-supporting wages and opportunities for advancement.

 - 3.1.
-Work with Fayette County school districts-Flatonia, La Grange, Round Top-Carmine, and Schulenburg to ensure their endorsements and career and technology programs are linked with and aligned to the highdemand careers that exist in the county.
+Work with Fayette County school districts-Flatonia, La Grange, Round Top-Carmine, Schulenburg-to ensure their endorsements and career and technology programs are linked with and aligned to the high-demand careers that exist in the County.
 These could include pathways in the transportation, business, health science, architecture and construction, and education career clusters. - 3.2.
-Partner with school districts to recruit Fayette County employers to their business advisory committees.
-Employers on these committees review curricula, as needed, and participate in career awareness and connections activities, such as teacher externships, internships, and other work-based learning opportunities.
+Partner with school districts to recruit Fayette County employers to their business advisory committees, review curricula as needed.
 Explore the possibility of centralizing input for programs that are offered in more than one of the school districts. - 3.3.
-Assist the Workforce Matters Coalition in organizing youth career and hiring events with the school districts to ensure that high school graduates going directly into the workforce are aware of careers in the area and have opportunities to connect with local employers. - 3.4.
+Assist the workforce and education committee in organizing youth career and hiring events with the school districts to ensure that high school graduates going directly into the workforce are aware of careers in the area and have opportunities to connect with local employers. - 3.4.
 Continue to work with Blinn College in Schulenburg to ensure that course offerings align with training needs of area employers.
 For example, heavy trucking driving (commercial driver's license/CDL), bookkeeping, nursing assistant, and automotive service technicians are high-demand occupations in Fayette County, and corresponding programs could potentially be offered in Schulenburg. - 3.5.
 Expand opportunities for adult basic education and job training through partnerships with Adult Education and Literacy, Blinn College, the school districts, and other relevant community-based organizations. - 3.6.
-Strengthen and support the network of resources to support small businesses and entrepreneurs in the county, including workshops at the chambers of commerce, SCORE, the SBDC, local banks, and nonprofits such as BCL, LiftFund, and PeopleFund.
+Strengthen and support the network of resources to support small businesses and entrepreneurs in the County, including workshops at the chambers of commerce, SCORE, the SBDC, local banks, and nonprofits such as BCL, LiftFund, and PeopleFund.